-Bathtubs for babies are difficult to store and maintain since you should wash them almost obsessively.
+Bathtubs for infants are difficult to store and maintain since you should wash them almost obsessively.
 You will need to give the baby a bath every day.
 Yet, a newborn only requires a safe bath, not an exclusive one.
-There are soft inserts that can fit your regular sinks and help you wash the baby safely for a lower price than a designated tub.
-Once the baby outgrows the sink, you can use them in the bathtub and use a laundry basket to help them sit.
+There are soft inserts that can fit your regular sinks and help you wash your little one safely for a lower price than a designated tub.
+Once your child outgrows the sink, you can use them in the bathtub.

 2. Wipe Warmers

 Another thing you don’t need for your baby are those fancy wipe warmers.
 Wipe warmers were developed to keep your child warm in a room that might seem cold after taking a bath.
 Stable room temperature can easily replace the wipe warmers.
 You don’t need to warm wipes which aren’t available for outdoor use.

 3. Diaper Bucket